Jud Süß: Filming

-Editing
+Post-production

 According to Harlan's postwar testimony, Goebbels was infuriated when he saw Harlan's first version of the film because it was not antisemitic enough for his purposes.
 Harlan reported that Goebbels accused him of being "incapable of thinking in political terms".
 Goebbels told him that he "should produce political films and not [the kind of] films that he would make in peacetime."
 Goebbels' dissatisfaction was centered on the relationship between Dorothea, the leading female character and Süß.
 He complained that Harlan had "transformed Süß, a monster, into a Romeo."

 Harlan testified that Goebbels removed him from the editing process and insisted on many changes, mostly with the intent of making Süß more unambiguously evil.
 The film was extensively re-edited to remove ambiguities that portrayed Süß in too sympathetic a light to suit Goebbels' antisemitic agenda.
 For example, Goebbels insisted on dropping a scene in which Dorothea responds to Süß's wooing with a smile.
 Scenes in which Süß was depicted as "too pleasant" were simply dropped.
 In some scenes, new lines were scripted for Marian to read in order to make his character less sympathetic.
 Other scenes were added including a new ending to replace the original one written by Harlan.
 Harlan claimed that he had wanted to make the hanging of Süß appear to have been a "great injustice."
 For the final execution scene, Harlan had written a defiant speech in which Süß condemned the German authorities.
 When Goebbels was shown a rough-cut copy, he was infuriated, insisting that Süß must not be portrayed in any way as a martyr.
 Demanding that Süß must be humbled and humiliated at the end, he had Harlan's speech replaced with one in which Süß cravenly begged for his life.

 While Harlan's account of Goebbels' involvement in the film has been treated by a number of sources as factual, Haggith and Newman assert that "it is difficult to find any evidence of significant interference (by Goebbels) aside from casting and the appointment of Harlan."
 They point out that it was in Harlan's interest to shift the blame to Goebbels after the war.